auth0/docs/articles/cms/wordpress/invalid-state.md

 Remove caching from all the URLs listed in the **Allowed Callback URLs** field for your Application in the Auth0 dashboard and test again.
 If that does not solve the issue, continue with the troubleshooting steps below.

-If you're on a managed host like WP-Engine, you might need to contact their support team for additional work to be done.
-We've had reports of issues accessing the `auth0_state` cookie on the callback URL as well as problems with checking authentication on the final page that users land on after logging in.
+If you're on a managed host like WP-Engine, you may need to contact their support team for additional assistance.
+We've had reports of issues accessing the `auth0_state` cookie on the callback URL, as well as problems with checking authentication on the final page that users see after logging in.

 ### Page refresh after error message